 Official communications from and to the House are signed by and addressed to the Speaker.
 The Speaker receives delegations from other Parliaments and special visitors on behalf of the House.
 On formal occasions the Speaker represents the House and plays a central ceremonial role.

-In representing the House the Speaker represents and is responsible to the House and all of its Members, whether in government or opposition.
+The Speaker represents the House and is responsible to it and all of its Members, whether in government or opposition.
 He or she is not responsible to the Executive Government and seeks to preserve the House’s independence from it.

 In the Chair—the Speaker’s procedural role